-Patients requiring repeat prescriptions are asked to give at least 48 hours' notice (excluding bank holidays and weekends) before their medication is required.
+We receive a large volume of repeat prescriptions every day and to process these safely we require two full working days' notice (excluding bank holidays and weekends).
 Prescriptions left after 10.00am on Friday may not be ready for collection until after 4.00pm on Tuesday.

 We encourage the use of online services to request repeat prescriptions.
 If you are not already registered for this service please refer to the information here.